On the Waring Problem for Matrices over Finite Fields: Introduction

 such that the characteristic polynomial of $\bfC$ is $P$.
 Note that the minimal polynomial of $\bfC$ is also $P$.
 A matrix $\bfA\in \CM_n(\F)$ is called \textit{non-derogatory} if the degree of its minimal polynomial is $n$.
-Every non-derogatory matrix is similar to a companion matrix.
-Two non-derogatory matrices are similar if and only if they have the same characteristic polynomial.
+As a reminder, every matrix over a field $\F$ is similar to a \textit{Frobenius canonical form}, which is a unique block-diagonal matrix \(\text{diag}(\bfC_{P_1}, \bfC_{P_2}, \dots, \bfC_{P_s})\), where each \(\bfC_{P_i}\) is the companion matrix of a monic polynomial $P_i$ such that $P_i \mid P_{i+1}$ for all $1 \leq i < s$.
+These polynomials are the invariant factors of the initial matrix.
+In particular, from the Frobenius canonical form, it follows that every non-derogatory matrix is similar to a companion matrix.
+Moreover, two non-derogatory matrices are similar if and only if they have the same characteristic polynomial.